 Annapurna Base Camp

-Annapurna Base Camp: Top Tours & Activities
+Annapurna Base Camp: Tours & Experiences

 The Annapurna Sanctuary is a high glacial basin lying 40 km directly north of Pokhara.
 This oval-shaped plateau sits at an altitude of over 4000 metres, and is surrounded by a ring of mountains, the Annapurna range, most of which are over 7000 metres.
 With the only entrance a narrow valley between the peaks of Hiunchuli and Machapuchare, where run-off from glaciers drain into Modi Khola River, the Sanctuary was not penetrated by outsiders until 1956.